 - Be patient: Nothing will be fixed overnight, so being patient with your loved one is important.
 This is their process, and they will need time to cope.

 - Offer support: Support of any kind can go a long way.
 It can be silent presence, listening, or offering to help with meals.
-Whatever support is needed, offer that.
+Whatever support is needed, offer that and show up consistently.

 - Encourage treatment: Professional treatment is so important for someone struggling with disordered eating.
-Going with them to therapy or offering support to them as they attend treatment is helpful in their recovery.
+Going with them to therapy or offering support to them as they attend treatment can be helpful in their recovery.

 - Validate their feelings: Someone with an eating disorder can struggle with understanding that their needs and emotions are valid.
 Validating their experience is very encouraging.